 Do you constantly come home to a puddle of pee or a gnawed furniture leg?
 Has a neighbor heard your dog howling up a storm while you’re away?
 Your dog could be bored — or suffering from separation anxiety.
-Here’s what you need to know so you can start getting the help that you (and your dog) need.
+Here’s what you need to know about how to help a dog with separation anxiety, so you can start getting the help that you (and your dog) need.

 Dogs that are suffering from separation anxiety get distressed and freak out whenever they’re left alone.
 Here are some of the more common signs you’ll see: